 Of course, the possibility that a monument's surroundings might affect the reading of its message has always been implicit in the traditional view.
-Monumentality's classical attributes of scale, exaltation, and authority usually require certain attributes of context,
+Monumentality's classical attributes of scale, exaltation, and authority usually require certain attributes of context12, such as separation from the profane or proximity to the sacred.
+Distractions such as noise or visual clutter are required, too, albeit in their absence.
+Either way, such context may be

-&lt;sup>8 One such example, among many, may be found in Wiley A. Hall III, "Urban Rhythms: A Suitable Salute for a Villain," Baltimore Afro-American, 7 February 2003.
+8 One such example, among many, may be found in Wiley A. Hall III, "Urban Rhythms: A Suitable Salute for a Villain," Baltimore Afro-American, 7 February 2003.

-&lt;sup>9 Discussion of conflicting opinions concerning monuments to Taney may be found in Mark Graber, "Tearing Down Statues," Maryland Daily Record, 20 August 2007.
+9 Discussion of conflicting opinions concerning monuments to Taney may be found in Mark Graber, "Tearing Down Statues," Maryland Daily Record, 20 August 2007.
 Readers' response to his article may be found on his website: http://balkin.blogspot.com/2007/08/tearing-down-statues.html.

-&lt;sup>10 By "musealization" is meant the placement of an artifact in a socially-constructed environment (whether physical or conceptual) which provides ancillary historical and theoretical information as a guide to the artifact's interpretation.
+10 By "musealization" is meant the placement of an artifact in a socially-constructed environment (whether physical or conceptual) which provides ancillary historical and theoretical information as a guide to the artifact's interpretation.
 A museum is an obvious example.
-This neologism, coined by Hermann Lübbe, is currently in wide use; see, for instance, Martin Scharer's "Things + Ideas + Musealization = Heritage: A Museological Approach," in Museologia e Patrimônio, Vol. II, No. 1 (2009), pp. 85-89.
+This neologism, coined by Hermann Lübbe, is currently in wide use; see, for instance, Martin Scharer, "Things + Ideas + Musealization = Heritage: A Museological Approach," Museologia e Patrimônio, 2 (2009): 85-89.

-&lt;sup>11 A useful consideration of several aspects of "counter-speech" may be found in Benjamin Means' review of Levinson's Written in Stone: "Book Notice: Monuments to the Past in a Leveling Wind," Michigan Law Review, 6 (1999), p.
-1625.
+11 A useful consideration of several aspects of "counter-speech" may be found in a review of Levinson's Written in Stone: Benjamin Means, "Book Notice: Monuments to the Past in a Leveling Wind," Michigan Law Review, 6 (1999): 1625.

-&lt;sup>12 Robert Alexander, "The Public Memorial and Godefroy's Battle Monument," Journal of the Society of Architectural Historians, 17 (1958): pp. 19-42.
+12 Robert Alexander, "The Public Memorial and Godefroy's Battle Monument," Journal of the Society of Architectural Historians, 17 (1958): 19-42.

-such as separation from the profane or proximity to the sacred.
-Distractions such as noise or visual clutter are required, too, albeit in their absence.
-Either way, such context may be understood to contribute to the physical characteristics of a monument and certainly to one's sensorial experience of it.
+understood to contribute to the physical characteristics of a monument and certainly to one's sensorial experience of it.

 There is, however, another way by which a monument's context affects both its originally-intended meaning and - more significantly - its perceived meaning today.
-The enormous critical literature about the "meaning of landscape" provides many competing models for interpreting a site's features (including monuments or memorials); but one can identify through all such approaches a sense in which the landscape itself may be considered the "medium" by which those features have been represented.
+The enormous critical literature about the "meaning of landscape" provides many competing models for interpreting a site's features (including monuments or memorials); but one can identify through all such approaches a sense in which the landscape itself may be considered the "medium" by which those features have been represented 13.
 Even one's first-hand experience of a thing is necessarily refracted through one's understanding of its purposely-constructed environment, that is, its surrounding landscape.
 And, with regards to a monument's message, controlled spatial and civic relationships may easily become both subject and tool for constructing alternative interpretations.